 This international entrepreneurship program is open to women-run and-owned businesses in a sector with a “sustainable social and or environmental impact.”
 Your application to the Cartier Women’s Initiative must be written in English, and they only accept businesses that are “early stage” and “for-profit.”
 More info can be found on their FAQ page.
-The next call for applications to this program won’t be until 2022, but it's definitely one to keep on your radar as you continue to seek out resources and funding.
+The next call for applications to this program opened May 16th, 2022, and closes July 15th, 2022 so get your applications in!

 FedEx Small Business Grants

 37 Angels is a resource for women-led startups looking for investors.
 Their main mission is to close the gender gap in startup investing by providing business clarity through education, transparent communication, and empathetic advice from experts.
 They offer 2 boot camp options, both taught by founder Angela Lee, who is a professor of venture capital at Columbia Business School.
 To become a member of their network, you must submit an online application, complete an interview, and meet specific income requirements.
 Their annual membership is $4,500 for the first year (which includes the cost of the boot camp) and drops to $3,000 annually in subsequent years.
 More information can be found on their FAQ page, or click here if you’re ready to apply!

 Tory Burch Foundation

 This fellowship program provides 50 women with a year-long program featuring virtual education and intensives to help their business, a $5,000 grant, access to 0% interest loans via Kiva, an online community for networking, and a trip to the Tory Burch offices in New York City.
 This program is only open to English-speaking United States residents who are at least 21 years old prior to the application date.
 You must be a female founder and/or business owner who owns all or a majority (51%+) of your business.
 In addition, you must own and/or operate a “for-profit” business in its “early stages” that are projected to make at least $75,000 in revenue, though considerations are being made in light of the COVID-19 pandemic.
 This is a great opportunity for a budding entrepreneur!

 Women Founder’s Network